 Following is a list of some of my other polytope related pages as well as some that are coming soon.

-Home Page - This is my home page, it has links to some of my non-polytope pages such as Array Notation, Infinity Scrapers, Elements, Existence of God, etc.
+Home Page - New Content, 2020 - This is my home page, it has links to some of my non-polytope pages such as Array Notation, Infinity Scrapers, Another Reality, Elements, Existence of God, etc.

-Glossary - New, June 2012 - What does all of those wierd terms mean?
+Glossary - Last Update, April 2014 - What does all of those wierd terms mean?
 Check here to find out.

-Polytopes of Various Dimensions - This page lists the names of what polytopes are called in various dimensions, all the way up to a tridecillion dimensions!
-Example: in 10-D they are called polyxenna.
+Polytopes of Various Dimensions - Updated a few names due to new metric prefixes, June 2023 - This page lists the names of what polytopes are called in various dimensions, all the way up to a tridecillion dimensions!
+Example: in 10-D they are called polyronna.

-Regiments - Here's something we've all been waiting for, a list of the various regiments with their members listed as well.
-I'm working on up the dimensions (at dimension 6 at the moment) and hope to get to dimension 8.
+Regiments - Added a few more names, 2020 - Here's something we've all been waiting for, a list of the various regiments with their members listed as well.
+I'm working on up the dimensions (at dimension 7 at the moment) and hope to get to dimension 8.

 Powertopes - Coming Soon - This page will describe in more detail of what the powertopes actually are - powers of polytopes.
 There will be some pics.

-Uniform Polypeta and Other Six Dimensional Shapes - Coming Soon - This site will describe the 6 dimensional uniform polytopes which will be divided into 39 categories plus 8 prismattic categories.
+Uniform Polypeta and Other Six Dimensional Shapes - Updated June 2023 - This site describes the 6 dimensional uniform polytopes which are divided into 38 categories plus 9 prismattic categories.

-Uniform Polytera and Other Five Dimensional Shapes - Added Feb.
-8, 2009 - This web site is the 5-D version of the polychoron web site, it will list the uniform polytera in 19 categories plus 4 extra prismattic categories, there are pics!
+Uniform Polytera and Other Five Dimensional Shapes - Updated June 2023 - This web site is the 5-D version of the polychoron web site, it will list the uniform polytera in 19 categories plus 5 extra prismattic categories, there are pics!

-Uniform Polyhedra and Other Three Dimensional Shapes - New, June 2012 - This page describes all sorts of polyhedra: uniform polyhedra, uniform compounds, 3-D dice, semi-uniforms - complete with pictures.
+Uniform Polyhedra and Other Three Dimensional Shapes - Updated October 2022, Added June 2012 - This page describes all sorts of polyhedra: uniform polyhedra, uniform compounds, 3-D dice, semi-uniforms, orbiform - complete with pictures.

-Uniform Polygons and Other Two Dimensional Shapes - New, June 2012 - This page describes the polygons, with links to lower dimensions as well.
+Uniform Polygons and Other Two Dimensional Shapes - New Content 2020 - This page describes the polygons, with links to lower dimensions as well.

-Special thanks to Andrew Weimholt, who has let me use his polytope.net domain to store my polychoron pics.
+Special thanks to Andrew Weimholt, who has let me use his polytope.net domain to house my website.
 Without the domain there wouldn't of been enough room on my site to store all the pics.